 Proof of Work vs Proof of Stake : Understanding key differences

-The blockchain is based on a consensus mechanism to validate transactions and secure the network.
-Two of the most used mechanisms are the Proof of Work (POW) and the Proof of Stake (POS) .
-This article explores the differences between Proof of Work VS Proof of Stake , their advantages and disadvantages, as well as their impact on the future of cryptocurrencies.
+Blockchain relies on a consensus mechanism to validate transactions and secure the network.
+Two of the most widely used mechanisms are Proof Proof of Work (PoW) and Proof of Stake (PoS) .
+This article explores the differences between Proof of Work and Proof of Stake , their advantages and disadvantages, and their impact on the future of cryptocurrencies.

 Table of contents

-The Proof of Work , or proof of work, is the original consensus mechanism used by Bitcoin.
-The Pow asks minors to resolve complex cryptographic puzzles using their computing power.
-This process is very competitive: only the first minor to solve the enigma can add a new blockchain block and receive a reward.
+Proof Proof of Work Work (PoW) is the original consensus mechanism used by Bitcoin.
+PoW requires miners to solve complex cryptographic puzzles using their computing power.
+This process is highly competitive: only the first miner to solve the puzzle can add a new block to the blockchain and receive a reward.

-POW has proven its effectiveness in terms of security .
-The more minors who participate in the network, the more difficult it is to hack it.
-This is based on the fact that to attack a POW network, a malicious actor should control more than 50 % of the total computing power of the network, which is extremely expensive and difficult to achieve on a large scale.
+PoW ) has proven its effectiveness in terms of security.
+The more miners participating in the network, the harder it is to hack.
+This is based on the fact that to attack a PoW network, a malicious actor would need to control more than 50% of the network's total computing power, which is extremely expensive and difficult to achieve on a large scale.

-The Proof of Stake , or proof of stake, is a more recent method.
-Instead of depending on the computing power, the POS is based on the validators which are chosen to create new blocks according to the quantity of tokens they have and put into play (their "stake").
-The more tokens have a validator, the more likely it is to validate a block.
+Proof Proof of Stake (PoS) is a more recent method.
+Instead of relying on computing power, PoS relies on validators who are chosen to create new blocks based on the amount of tokens they hold and stake (their "stake").
+The more tokens a validator holds, the greater their chances of validating a block.

-In 2024, the majority of new blockchains, such as Solana and Near , used the POS.
-This mechanism is often privileged for its low energy consumption and speed.
-Ethereum , after its transition to Ethereum 2.0, also uses POS, but with less scalability compared to other projects like Solana .
-However, Ethereum is largely adopted thanks to its seniority and its vast ecosystem of developers.
+By 2024, most new blockchains, such as Solana and Near , use Proof-of-Stake (PoS).
+This mechanism is often preferred for its low energy consumption and speed.
+Ethereum , after its transition to Ethereum 2.0, also uses PoS, but with less scalability compared to other projects like Solana .
+However, Ethereum is widely adopted thanks to its long history and large developer ecosystem.

 Comparison of the two mechanisms